mertd/shovel/README.md

 ## Motivation

 Scoop manifests can be hard to find via internet searches as their manifests often don't show up in the top results.
+At the same time, searching via scoop itself is rather slow.

-The long term goal of this app is to change that.
+The goal of this web app is to provide a fast and comfortable alternative.

 ## Available Scripts